aridoza/foundational-java/java-basics/exception-handling-lesson/README.md

 ## Introduction: Exceptions (5 min)

-Before we start talking about the `try-catch` block, we need to talk about exceptions.
-Exceptions are events that occur while a program is running and interrupt the normal flow of the code.
-These can be null pointer exceptions, divide by zero exceptions, index out of bounds exceptions, and more.
-You can see many of the built-in exceptions in the [Java documentation](https://docs.oracle.com/javase/7/docs/api/java/lang/Exception.html).
+Before we start talking about the `try-catch` block, we need to talk about exceptions. **Exceptions** are events that occur while a program is running and interrupt the normal flow of the code.
+These can be null-pointer exceptions, divide-by-zero exceptions, index-out-of-bounds exceptions, and more.
+You can review many of the built-in exceptions in the [Java documentation](https://docs.oracle.com/javase/7/docs/api/java/lang/Exception.html).

 There are two types of exceptions: checked and unchecked.
 A **checked exception** occurs at compile time, which means a programmer is forced to handle these exceptions; otherwise, the program won't compile.
 Checked exceptions are subclasses of the `Exception` class.
-An **unchecked exception** — also known as a runtime exception — occurs at the time a program is executing.
-You don't have to handle them, but you can if you want to.
+An **unchecked exception** — also known as a **runtime exception** — occurs at the time a program executes.
+You don't have to handle them, but you can if you'd like.

 Below is an illustration of the exception hierarchy.
-Red denotes unchecked exceptions, while blue denotes checked ones.
+Red denotes unchecked exceptions, while blue denotes checked ones:

 ![](https://cdn2.howtodoinjava.com/wp-content/uploads/ExceptionHierarchyJava.png)
 <sub>[Source](https://howtodoinjava.com/java/exception-handling/checked-vs-unchecked-exceptions-in-java/)</sub>